Loading...

 How to consume Cupcake With Icing without glucose spikes

-Engage in light physical activity, such as a short walk, after consuming a sugary treat.
-Exercise helps your muscles use glucose more effectively.
+Engage in light physical activity, such as a short walk, after eating the cupcake to help your body use the glucose more effectively.

-Keep track of your glucose levels to understand how your body responds and adjust your strategies accordingly.
+Keep track of your blood sugar levels after eating to understand how your body responds and adjust your strategies accordingly.

 healthspan-mbl